ga-wdi-lessons/angular-firebase/grumblr.md

 ### If You're Sick of Grumblr...

 Add Firebase to an app of your own.
-It can be an earlier project, homework assignment or something else entirely!
+It can be a previous lab, project, homework assignment or something else entirely!